Sweet Castoreum is not your regular castoreum tincture prepared from aged and cured Beaver Castors.

-Initially, the unripe secretion has some harsh notes to it, but it also has some very unusual, light and fruity notes.
-When aged in alcohol, the harsh edge dissipates and the uplifting fruity notes come forth and stay available through the maturation of the tincture.
+Initially, the unripe secretion has some short notes, but it also has some very unusual, light and fruity notes.
+When aged in alcohol, the harsh edge dissipates, and the uplifting fruity notes come forth and stay available through the maturation of the tincture.
 When used as a perfume ingredient.
-This compound has surprising fruity/floral and sweet “green” notes.
+Sweet Castoreum has surprising fruity/floral and sweet "green" notes.

 Traditional Castoreum is a musky, warm, rich animalic scent that lends itself to the creation of leather perfume notes and accords.
 It is often used as a key component in masculine scents.
 In conventional perfumery, it is considered a base to middle note.